What is the difference between a QR Code and an AR Code?

 The Evolution of the QR Code

-Today, the use of QR Codes is expanding in the West, while in Asia, they are being used for shopping, social media, and augmented reality experiences.
+In today's dynamic landscape, QR Codes in Asia are essential for shopping, social networking, and augmented reality experiences.

 From the QR Code to the AR Code